garthgilmourni/ktor-getting-started-test/GettingStartedWithKtorV1.md

 ![Options In the Ktor Generator](./images/KtorGeneratorExternalConfigOptions.png)

-If you had chosen to store configuration externally then this would be the code in *Application.kt:*
+If you had chosen to store configuration externally, then this would be the code in *Application.kt*:

 ```kotlin
 fun main(args: Array<String>): Unit =